The Link Between Chronic Stress & Hormone Imbalance in Women

+To gain a better understanding of how stress may disrupt our hormones.
+Let’s start from the beginning.
 When we become stressed, whether that be from spotting a large brown snake in your garden or awaiting a difficult phone call, the effects within the body are the same.
+Stress is primarily regulated by the hypothalamic-pituitary-adrenal (HPA) axis.
+The stress response begins when the hypothalamus releases a hormone known as corticotropin-releasing hormone (CRH) eventually stimulating the adrenal glands to release a hormone known as cortisol.

+Cortisol, also known as the stress hormone, regulates multiple biological functions to help the body adapt to and deal with the stress.
+As stress continues, cortisol will also continue to rise.
 Chronic activation of the stress axis, and therefore high cortisol levels, can negatively impact the production and function of female reproductive hormones including oestrogen, progesterone, and testosterone.
-Ultimately this can result in hormone imbalances and symptoms such as:

 - Irregular periods